-Claire was appointed non-executive Director of PoHDA on the 1st January 2012, and appointed non-executive Deputy Chair on 1st July 2015.
+Claire was appointed a non-executive Director of PoHDA on 1 January 2012, and appointed non-executive Deputy Chair on 1 July 2015.
 Claire is also the Chair of the Audit & Risk Committee.
 Claire has an extensive background in financial services, superannuation, insurance, funds management and infrastructure and property.
-She is currently a Director with TT Line Pty Ltd and Western Region Water Corporation, Deputy Chair of Murray Irrigation Limited and the Portable Long Service Benefits Authority, Chair of the Audit Committee for Hume City Council as well as a member of the Audit Committees for Kingston and Boroondara City Councils, and the Department of Premier and Cabinet.
+She is currently a Director with TT Line Pty Ltd, Western Region Water Corporation and Murray Irrigation Limited, Deputy Chair of the Portable Long Service Benefits Authority, Chair of the Audit Committee for Hume City Council and the City of Kingston, and a member of the Audit Committees for the City of Boroondara and the Department of Premier and Cabinet.